Fred Neil: Life and career

-With his 12-string guitar and spectacularly deep baritone voice, Neil was considered the King of the MacDougal Street/Greenwich Village folksingers.
+With his 12-string guitar and distinctive bass-baritone voice, Neil was considered the king of the MacDougal Street/Greenwich Village folksingers.
 With Lou Gossett, starting in February 1961 he co-hosted an afternoon hootenanny at Cafe Wha?.
 Bob Dylan recalled that when he arrived at the Village, he was advised to seek Neil there, and, when he did, Neil invited Dylan to join him on stage.
 Photos from July 20, 1961, depict Neil, Karen Dalton, Mark Spoelstra, and an unidentified conga player, with Dylan on harmonica.
 In addition to Dalton, early on Neil also performed alongside Dino Valenti.
 Neil met Vince Martin in 1962, and they formed a singing partnership; his first LP, Tear Down The Walls (1964) was recorded with Martin.
 A New Yorker, Martin had relocated to Florida in 1960, and soon settled in Coconut Grove, where Neil followed him after their initial musical meeting, and where he returned regularly for years after.
 During 1965 and 1966 Neil was joined on many live sets by the Seventh Sons, a trio led by Buzzy Linhart on guitar and vibes.
 Neil released Bleecker & MacDougal on Elektra Records in 1965, reissued in 1970 as A Little Bit of Rain.
 His album Fred Neil, released in 1967, relaunched in 1969 as Everybody's Talkin, was recorded during his residencies in Greenwich Village and Coconut Grove, with one session taking place in Los Angeles.

 After "Everybody's Talkin, Neil's best-known songs are "Other Side of This Life", covered by The Lovin' Spoonful on their debut album, Do You Believe in Magic and Jefferson Airplane on their live album Bless Its Pointed Little Head; and "The Dolphins", which was later recorded by several artists, including Linda Ronstadt, It's a Beautiful Day, The The, Richie Havens, Billy Bragg, Beth Orton, and Tim Buckley.
 In particular, Jefferson Airplane considered Neil a major influence, and he was a frequent visitor to their Haight-Ashbury house at 2400 Fulton Street in San Francisco.
 Neil reminded Grace Slick of Winnie the Pooh, and her nickname for him was "Poohneil".
 The minor Airplane hit "The Ballad of You and Me and Pooneil" was written for Neil.
 Sebastian's song "Coconut Grove" from the album Hums of the Lovin' Spoonful was a tribute to Neil.

 Blues and folk singer Lisa Kindred credits Neil with being her mentor in the early 1960s.

 Interested in dolphins since the mid-1960s, when he began visiting the Miami Seaquarium, Neil, with Ric O'Barry, founded the Dolphin Research Project in 1970, an organization dedicated to stopping the capture, trafficking and exploitation of dolphins worldwide.
 Increasingly involved in that pursuit, Neil progressively disappeared from the recording studio and live performance, with only occasional performances in the rest of the 1970s.